oerc-music/meld-calma/notes/20190702-notifications.md

 # meld-tool enhancements

-NOTE: The WebSocket cient/server options have been implementd in a new tool, `ws-tool-cli.js`.
+NOTE: The WebSocket cient/server options have been implemented in a new tool, `ws-tool-cli.js`.

 ## Websocket server